ThilinaRajapakse/simpletransformers/README.md

 ### Data format

-For question answering tasks, the input data should be in JSON files.
+For question answering tasks, the input data can be in JSON files or in a Python list of dicts in the correct format.

-The file should contain a single list (JSON array) of dictionaries.
+The file should contain a single list of dictionaries.
 A dictionary represents a single context and its associated questions.

 Each such dictionary contains two attributes, the `"context"` and `"qas"`.
 * `context`: The paragraph or text from which the question is asked.